uliw/esbmtk/docs/manual/manual-1.rst

 ESBMTK uses a hierarchically structured, object-oriented approach to describe a model.

-The topmost object in the ESBMTK heirarchy is the ``Model`` object.
+The topmost object in the ESBMTK hierarchy is the ``Model`` object.
 The ``Model`` object describes fundamental model properties like run time, time step, elements, and species information.
 All other objects derive from the model object.

 ``Reservoir`` objects define reservoirs and their properties, including reservoir volume or geometry, pressure and temperature, etc. Each ``Reservoir`` object contains one or more ``species`` objects, which store store initial species concentration within the reservoir and concentration versus time data for the corresponding species.